 Can CMV be prevented?

-Because CMV is a very easy virus to transmit—it can be spread through saliva—there is no easy way to prevent being infected with this virus.
-However, there are ways to prevent CMV from causing active disease and illness:
+Because CMV is a very easy virus to transmit—it can be spread through saliva and sexual fluids—there is no easy way to prevent from getting it.
+However, here are ways to prevent CMV from causing active disease and illness:

-Keep your immune system healthy.
-CMV disease, especially CMV retinitis, can occur once the immune system becomes seriously damaged (less than 100 CD4 cells).
-Using HIV drugs can help protect the immune system and, as a result, help prevent CMV from causing active disease.
+- Keep your immune system healthy.
+CMV disease, especially CMV retinitis, can occur once the immune system becomes seriously damaged (CD4 count below 100).
+HIV treatment can help protect the immune system and, as a result, help prevent CMV from causing disease.
+However, some cases of CMV have been seen in people with higher CD4 counts.

-See an ophthalmologist (eye doctor) on a regular basis.
-If you have a suppressed immune system, you should see an ophthalmologist on a regular basis, usually every three to six months.
-An ophthalmologist can examine the back of your eyes for any signs of CMV.
-This is very important, as an ophthalmologist can diagnosis CMV—and recommend treatment—before permanent damage to eyesight occurs.
+- See an eye doctor on a regular basis.
+If you have a suppressed immune system, you should see an ophthalmologist regularly, usually every 3 months.
+The doctor can examine the back of your eyes for any signs of CMV and recommend treatment before permanent damage occurs.

 Are there any experimental treatments?